Housing apprenticeships: the big questions

-Employers must work with a lead training provider to develop a programme to support the apprentice and they must be approved by the Skills Funding Agency.
+Employers must work with a lead training provider to develop a programme to support the apprentice and they must be approved by the Education and Skills Funding Agency.

 The government’s national registers will allow employers to identify approved apprenticeship training providers and end point assessment organisations.
 Successful completion of the apprenticeship will be determined by an independent end-point assessment.